Eccenux/Tail.py/README.md

 This is a small `tail` like program that should be system independent (should work on Windows, Linux and Mac).

-Currently it simply outputs last line of file and observes the file continuously until your press `CTRL+Z`.
+Currently it simply outputs last line of file and observes the file continuously until your press `CTRL+C`.

 Usage
 -----